-Taking a walk in the woods or watching animals can give you a sense of balance and help you feel like you’re part of something bigger than yourself.
+Walking in the woods or watching animals can give you a sense of balance and help you feel like you’re part of something bigger than yourself.

-If you want to be more patient you should…
+If you want to be more patient, you should…

 - Looking at hard situations from different angles to find better ways to deal with them.